home Property Turkey Blog Topkapi Palace: seat of an empire

 Topkapi Palace

-Colourful characters
+Colourful Characters

-Topkapi Palace insideThe opulent palace was a centre for intrigue and often debauchery.
+The opulent palace was a centre for intrigue and drama.
 Selim the Sot drowned in his bath after drinking too much champagne.
-Ibrahim the Mad was so called after a period of imprisonment lasting 22 years by his brother Murat IV.
-Murat had already killed four of his brothers and Ibrahim lived in terror that he would be next.
-The scheming Roxelana, concubine and eventually wife of Suleyman the Magnificent, who ruled in the 16th century, is another intriguing character who lived within the palace.
-Known as ‘the witch’ due to her influence and astonishing rise to power, Roxelana plotted with her husband to overthrow enemies, including one of the sultan’s own sons, who was strangled by five professional executioners, whose tongues had been split and eardrums broken so they could hear no secrets and could not speak of what they had done.
+Sultan Ibrahim the Mad was so-called after a period of imprisonment lasting 22 years by his brother Murat IV.
+Murat had already killed four of his brothers, and Ibrahim lived in terror that he would be next.
+Another intriguing character is Roxelana, concubine and eventually wife of Suleyman the Magnificent, who ruled in the 16th century.
+Due to her influence and astonishing rise to power, Roxelana plotted with her husband to overthrow enemies.

-Visiting the palace
+Visiting the Topkapi Palace Museum

 First Court

-EntranceThe Ottoman practice was to seclude their sultan from the people, so the first court was open to everyone, the second to people on palace or government business, and the third and fourth was available to the imperial family, VIPs and staff.
-After entering through the Imperial Gate, you’ll find yourself in the first court, known as the Court of the Janissaries.
-On your left is the Byzantine church Aya Irini, built in the sixth century.
+The Ottoman practice was to segregate people according to status.
+So, the first court opened to everyone, the second to people on government business, and the third and fourth only to the imperial family, VIPs, and staff.
+After entering through the Imperial Gate, visitors arrive in the first court, called the Janissaries Court.
+On your left is the 6th-century Byzantine church Aya Irini (Hagia Irene / Hagia Eirene).

 Second Court

-Topkapi Palace HaremThe occupants of the Harem were always foreigners, as Islam forbade enslaving Muslims.
-The girls were bought as slaves or were given as gifts to the sultan from nobles.
-The girls were taught about Islam and Turkish culture, as well as learning how to dress, how to play instruments and sew, and to read and write.
-After training they became ladies in waiting to the concubines and children.
-If they showed promise and were sufficiently beautiful, they were finally presented the sultan himself.
+The occupants were always foreigners, as Islam forbade enslaving Muslims.
+The girls were bought as enslaved people or given as gifts from nobles.
+The girls learned about Islam and Ottoman culture, as well as how to dress, play instruments and sew, and read and write.
+After training, they became ladies waiting for the concubines and children.
+They were allowed to meet the sultan if they showed promise and beauty.

 Third Court

-Treasury
+The Imperial Treasury

-Fourth Court
+Fourth Court - The Tulip Gardens

 Recommended